-- 106 Certificate chains follow the X.509 v3 format, and are DER-encoded.
+- 116 Certificate chains follow the X.509 v3 format, and are DER-encoded.
 Certificate chains can be long compared to other SPDM messages, so Requesters should ensure that buffers are large enough to receive them.
 The maximum length of a certificate chain that can be conveyed by SPDM is 64 KiB.
-The support to verify signatures of different cryptographic algorithms on the certificate chains remain the responsibility of Requester and Responder software stacks.
-It is expected that they support verification of commonly accepted algorithms to promote interoperability. - The leaf certificate in the certificate chains must conform to the SPDM specification, Leaf certificate clause defined format.
+The support to verify signatures of different cryptographic algorithms on the certificate chains remain the responsibility of Requester and Responder implementations.
+It is expected that they support verification of commonly accepted algorithms to promote interoperability. - 117 The leaf certificate in the certificate chains must conform to the SPDM specification, Leaf certificate clause defined format.
 The certificate format guidance in SPDM is based on RFC5280.
-Table 2 Optional leaf certificate attributes describes the leaf certificate attributes that the SPDM specification specifies as optional.
+Table 3 Optional leaf certificate attributes describes the leaf certificate attributes that the SPDM specification specifies as optional.

-108 8.5.1 Certificate retrieval
+118 8.5.1 Certificate retrieval

-- If a Requester cannot allocate a buffer for the maximum certificate chain size of 64 KiB, the Requester can issue a GET_CERTIFICATE request with the Length field set to a small number, such as four bytes.
-In this case, the Responder returns the requested portion of the certificate chain and the remaining length in the RemainderLength field.
-SPDM provides a mechanism to segment a certificate chain using the Offset and Length fields in the GET_CERTIFICATE request to retrieve the certificate chain in smaller increments.
-This mechanism can compensate for Requesters, Responders, or transports that cannot transfer an entire certificate chain in one response message. - A Requester should anticipate that a Responder might not be capable of sending the entire certificate chain in one transaction, even if the Requester is capable of allocating a sufficiently large buffer.
+119 If a Requester cannot allocate a buffer for the maximum certificate chain size of 64 KiB, the Requester can issue a GET\CERTIFICATE request with the Length field set to a small number, such as four bytes.
+In this case, the

+Responder returns the requested portion of the certificate chain and the remaining length in the RemainderLength field.
+SPDM provides a mechanism to segment a certificate chain using the Offset and Length fields in the GET\CERTIFICATE request to retrieve the certificate chain in smaller increments.
+This mechanism can compensate for Requesters, Responders, or transports that cannot transfer an entire certificate chain in one response message.